 -The printable wheels have the same offset and width as competition Schumacher wheels.

 -The body can take some practice to install.
 The trick is to tuck the nose in first, flex the front edges of the bod around the steering posts and then it will go on quite easy.
 There is no need to cut to make it fit.
 Check the video I posted above of installing and removeing the body.

 List of required purchases.
 Many links contain my affiliate code so that I get a small kickback from your purchase on the sites.
 It does not cost extra because of this, but helpsme out a lot:

 -Minimum 2 channel transmitter and receiver.
-This is the cheapest i can recommend:
+Cheap:

 This is better:

 -Your motor and ESC of choice?
 13.5T sensored recommended.